Barnsa/programming-resources/docs/conditionals/README.md

 {{ code_from_file("conditionals/example-2.py", 1, 18, execute=True) }}

+You can see that depending on the type of evaluation used it will depend on whether it is evaluated from left to right.
+When in doubt you should test your code thoroughly and use parenthesis.

 ## Literal Values
 We've covered all of the basic types in python; the string, Boolean, integer, and floating point number.
 However, python also supports a lot of other literal values that aren't commonly used.
 Below is a more comprehensive list of literal values: